GeekTrainer/loved-mutt/goals/0-obtain-source.md

 The front-end was created using [Svelte](https://svelte.dev) and [SvelteKit](https://kit.svelte.dev).
 No experience with Svelte is required; the only front-end code your team will need to write will be JavaScript, and a comment has been placed where the code should go.

 The back-end uses [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview), the Azure serverless platform.
 Azure Functions are supported natively by Azure Static Web Apps, which is where your team will deploy the application.
-As your team gets to each goal, the key files you need to use will be highlighted.
+As your team gets to each goal, relevant notes about the application will be provided.

 > Note: Your team does not have to run the application locally to complete this workshop.
 If you wish to configure your system for local development, [setup steps have been provided](./4-optional-run-locally).